Prescott, Arizona: Designations

 2000: Downtown Historic Preservation District (which includes "Whiskey Row") – one of 12 such National Register Historic Districts within the city.

 2004: A "Preserve American Community" in 2004 by First Lady Laura Bush.

 2006: One of a "Dozen Distinctive Destinations" by the National Trust for Historic Preservation.

 2008: Yavapai Courthouse Plaza recognized as one of the first ten "Great Public Places" in America by the American Planning Association.

 2012: Number 1 True Western Town of the Year for 2011 by True West Magazine and One of the 61 Best Old House Neighborhoods in the U.S and Canada by This Old House Magazine.

 Government

 The City of Prescott operates under a council-manager form of government.
 The council has six council members and a mayor, all elected at-large by the people of Prescott.
 Council members are elected to staggered four-year terms, and the mayor to a two-year term.
 Elections for mayor and council members are held in the first year after the national presidential and mid-term elections to keep national issues from overshadowing local concerns.
 Mayoral and council elections are non-partisan.
 There are no term limits for council members or the mayor.
 The council appoints a professional city manager to oversee the daily administrative operations of city services and their respective departments, including the Prescott Fire Department.
 The current city manager is Katie Gregory.
-The current mayor is Phil Goode, elected in 2021.
-The current Magistrate is Keith Carson.
-Council members as of June 2022 are Cathey Rusing, Connie Cantellme, Brandon Montoya (Mayor Pro-Tem), Eric Moore, Steve Sischka, and Clark Tenney.
+The current mayor is Cathey Rusing, elected in 2025.